Reduced chemical street weeding trials

 Like other councils, we have historically used a weed killer containing a chemical herbicide called glyphosate to control street plant growth.
 We have reduced the quantity in recent years, including no longer spraying this around the base of street trees.

-Local residents have raised concerns to us about the use of glyphosate on public streets and asked us to consider alternative methods of controlling wild plants.
+Local residents raised concerns to us about the use of glyphosate on public streets and asked us to consider alternative methods of controlling wild plants.

 Actions

-We listened to your concerns, and in April 2023, our Environment Committee set about taking action.
-This has led to the development of three trials that will run in selected areas of St Margarets and North Twickenham.
+We listened to concerns, and in April 2023, our Environment Committee set about taking action.
+This led to the development of three limited trials to test different, approaches to reducing or eliminating the use of glyphosate on public streets, looking at effectiveness and environmental criteria.

 Trial details